softprops/zoey/README.md

 val cli = zoey.ZkClient.roundRobin(hostA :: hostB :: hostC :: Nil)
 ```

-A robin robin client, as you may have guessed, tries operations on a list of hosts until one responds, trying in the order you've provided.
+A robin-robin client, as you may have guessed, cycles through a list of hosts when performing operations on a given set of hosts.

-Of course if the server is unavailable you don't want to wait on a connection to establish all day.
+Of course, if the server is unavailable, you don't want to wait on a connection to establish all day.
 In these cases you may with to set a connection timeout.

 ```scala
 import scala.concurrent.duration._